openbaton/docs/docs/vnfpackage.md

         * If it finds multiple images with the same id (should never happen) or multiple ids matching to multiple images, an exception will be thrown because it is not clear which image to use.
     * ***names***: The list of image names is used to fetch the image from the corresponding VimInstance.
         To do it, manager iterates over all names and checks if an image with that name exists on the VimInstance.
-        The list of names have a lower priority than the the list of ids.
+        The list of names have a lower priority than the list of ids.
         We distinguish between the following cases:
         * If it finds no image with that name, an exception will be thrown except you defined the upload option check.
         Then it will create a new image defined in the VNFPackage.